0xcert/framework/docs/connectors/ethereum-api.md

 ### isUnsafeRecipientId(ledgerId)

-A `synchronous` class instance `function` which returns `true` when the provided `id` is listed among unsafe recipient ids on the provided.
+A `synchronous` class instance `function` which returns `true` when the provided `id` is listed among unsafe recipient IDs on the provider.

 **Arguments:**

 | Argument | Description
 |-|-
-| ledgerId | [required] A `string` representing an address of the ERC-721 related smart contract on the Ethereum blockchain.
+| ledgerId | [required] A `string` representing an address of the ERC-721-related smart contract on the Ethereum blockchain.

 **Result:**

-A `boolean` which tells if the `id` is an unsafe recipient.
+A `boolean` which tells whether the `id` is an unsafe recipient.

 **Example:**